Eden at Dawn

 — Hasan Namir, author of God in Pink

-“Karim Kattan plows his way into the literary world with novels with magnetic writing that take you far away, into a universe that is both sensual and political, of stunning beauty.”
+“Karim Kattan is making his mark on the literary world with novels of magnetic prose that transport you to a world both sensual and political, of breathtaking beauty.”

 — Alexandra Schwartzbrod, Libération